Elizyd-gitverse/To-Pack-List_zyd/README.md

 # TO PACK ITEM

-Pacicking Item to go for trip recreated only for learning purpose
+Packing Item to go for trip recreated only for learning purpose